MishaD8/MishaD8/README.md

 ---

 ### 💡 About This Profile
-This GitHub will document my **entire transition journey** — from my first AWS command to advanced security projects.
+This GitHub documents my **cloud engineering journey** — from foundational AWS labs to production-ready infrastructure projects.
+You'll find hands-on implementations, automation scripts, and real-world problem-solving as I build my skills in public.